mono/website/docs/gui/winforms/index.md

 ### Contributing

-The Winforms effort is being coordinated on the Mono-Winforms-List mailing list.
-If you would like to contribute, or need help using Winforms, it is suggested that you subscribe to this mailing list.
-(See [Mailing Lists](/community/help/mailing-lists/) for details.)

 Currently, all of the controls are pretty much complete.
 We are now mainly fixing bugs in our implementation.
 See [Bugs](/community/bugs/).

 If you would like to contribute, you can: